origins of the guitar are beyond the scope of this

 Spanish opened the first music conservatories in the

-might mean four strings, tuned separately, but it might
+strings, tuned separately, but it might also mean eight

-also mean eight strings, with each pair of strings
+strings, with each pair of strings doubling a note.

-by the ornamental "rose," the lute-type bridge and frets,
+"rose," the lute-type bridge and frets, and a rounded,

-and a rounded, ribbed back.
-The "bouts"—the curves that
+ribbed back.
+The "bouts" —the curves that give the "hour

-give the "hour glass" shape to a modern guitar
+glass" shape to a modern guitar (illustration, right)—

 The four-course guitar

-for the sophisticated dance and instrumental music of the
+popular for the sophisticated dance and instrumental music

-Baroque—and then by the modern six-course guitar, in
+of the Baroque— and then by the modern six-course guitar,

 preferred, as well, for various musical reasons such as